 According to research, among people’s greatest fears are:

-• Public Speaking; &
+- Public Speaking &

-• Vacationing With In-Laws
+- Vacationing with In-Laws

-Not far behind is finding oneself in a room of total strangers.
+Not far behind is finding oneself in a room full of total strangers.
 Even if you don’t fear that situation, you might NOT be totally comfortable with it.
 But it doesn’t have to be this way.

 Remember that networking works, although not always exactly as you had hoped.
 Before you embark on the networking event, you need to truly believe that the process works and that your mere presence has set that process in motion.

 While your mere presence is important, you will totally undermine your efforts if you bring with you anything but a positive disposition.
 Now, not every day, month or year, for that matter, can be a good one, but there is something good about each.
 Reflect on the positive aspects of your personal and professional life.
 Do what you can to be of uplifting spirits.
 Remember, while support groups can be a networking opportunity, most networking events are not designed to be support groups.
-Leave your worries at the door, to the extent possible.
+So, leave your worries at the door, to the extent possible.

 Finally, embark on any networking event with a sincere expectation of the outcome.
 It may not be all that you hoped for, since there is no guarantee that you will get a new client out of it.
 But know this – something will come from you being there.
 You might meet someone that can refer you or put you one step closer to a new client.
 You might reconnect with a former client or center of influence or gain a piece of information that holds untold value.
-There is a plethora of potential benefit that can come from any networking event.
-You will never get it all, but you will always likely get something.
+There are a plethora of potential benefits that can come from any networking event.
+You will never get it all, but you will likely always get something.